SamuelHdez/at-ta-project/README.md

 ## What is this repository?

-This is a project to make a website applicatcation for the HADA subject.
+This is a project to make a website applicatcation.

 ## Who we are?